pyrsia/pyrsia-vscode-extension/README.md

 - Run the tests and linter.

     ```sh
+    npm run compile
     npm run lint
     npm run test
     ```

 ## How to package, install and uninstall Pyrsia extension in the IDE

+The Pyrsia extension is not available in the VS Code store yet, it's necessary to manually install the extension as described below.

 ### Package and Install (side-load extension)